njostonehouse/valence-ui-docs/valence-ui-components/valence-ui-alerts.rst

 *******************
 Styling with Less
 *******************
-If you're familiar with `Less <http://lesscss.org/>`_, use our Less mixins to apply the alert styles.
-First, you'll need to import the alerts library into your Less file:

-**Note:** Less mixins are still included for backwards compatibility, however these will likely be removed in a future version.
+**Note:** `Less <http://lesscss.org/>`_ mixins are still included for backwards compatibility, however these will likely be removed in a future version.
+If you still want to use them for styling alerts, you'll need to import the alerts library into your Less file:

 .. code-block:: console